 - If you are feeling adventurous, choose a wig for a whole new look.

 - Think about having your hair gradually cut short before your treatment starts.
-This might help you get used to seeing yourself with less hair.
+This might help you when seeing yourself with less hair.

 - Some people shave their hair off completely to avoid the distress of seeing their hair fall out.